-MOKE International owns the original MOKE® trademark.
-Faithful to its roots, the MOKE has been re-engineered in Britain.
+MOKE International Limited owns the original ‘MOKE’ trademark and, faithful to its roots, the MOKE has been re-engineered in Britain.
 Manufactured in France, it now capitalises on the very latest technologies.
-Sustainability matters and electric e-MOKEs are just round the corner… MOKEs continue to be treasured for their unique styling and the feelings of freedom they evoke.
-Once again, the MOKE is becoming the must-have accessory; across the Caribbean – and in all the world’s sunniest destinations.
-But here’s we got here…
+The company is committed to sustainable mobility and full speed, electric MOKEs are just around the corner…

 Before working on the Mini, Alec Issigonis designed several military vehicles, mainly during World War II.
 At the end of the 1950’s when the British Army sought a suitable lightweight, air-transportable, utility vehicle, a brief was sent and a prototype was trialed.
 The BMC’s interpretation was a vehicle codenamed “Buckboard”, built under Issigonis’s supervision.
 Presented to the Queen’s troops in 1959, the first prototype failed to pass inspection due to its low ground clearance and weak 848cc engine.
 However, the Royal Navy showed some interest in it, as a vehicle for use on the decks of its aircraft carriers.